 I received a notification from our Malaysian electricity company that they will temporarily cut the power supply for 9 hours next week on my day off from work.
 Staying at home without the electricity for 9 hours is nearly impossible for me because I can’t watch TV or use the computer, no ceiling fan or air conditioner when the weather is so terribly hot nowadays.
 Moreover, even if I can tolerate it, my baby definitely can’t.
 The only option is to get out of the house and go to my parents house or the shopping mall.

 Although they mentioned 9 hours of power shut down, I believe that the stated period is the maximum time and the power could probably be restored much earlier.
 I wanted to have a way to get notified when the power supply comes back so that I can go back home instead of being outside for the whole 9 hours.
 I believe there are software that I can use do to this but my UPS battery backup cannot last more than 2 hours.
 So using the computer to detect when the power is restored and notifying me is definitely out of the question.
 Fortunately I managed to figure out a solution which I can get a SMS text notification when my home electricity supply is restored.
-Do note that this will not work for everyone unless you have a router that supports DDNS service.

 All I need is my Belkin router that supports DDNS feature, a free DynDNS and Pingdom account.
 In theory, when the power supply comes back, my Belkin router will be switched on, auto connect to the Internet and receive a dynamic IP address.
 Since my IP address changes every time I reconnect, I will have to configure my router to update the hostname from the free DynDNS account.
 Finally, I will configure Pingdom to auto check the hostname and send a text message to me when it detects that the hostname is active.